enviGit/enviGit.github.io/README.md

 ## Sections
 1.  **Home:** Hero section with a dynamic typewriter effect.
-2.  **About:** Professional bio, skills list, and a vertical timeline showcasing my career path and academic background.
+2.  **About:** Professional bio, and skills list.
+3.  **Timeline:** A vertical timeline showcasing my career path and academic background.
 4.  **Projects:** A gallery of my recent work with links to live demos and repositories.

 ## Contact